Housekeeping

 Map Measurements

-Just south of Prince George you will find Beaverley and Buckhorn.
+Just south of Prince George, on the NTS_093G map, you will find Beaverley and Buckhorn.

-On the map tab you will find the measure tool.
+On the Map tab of the ribbon, you will find the measure tool.

-With this tool selected you can click on two points and get the distance between them.
-By default the tool will measure Planar distance, this is perfect for today’s uses, as we start to work with larger areas you may want to start using geodesic measurements to account for the shape of the earth.
+With this tool selected, you can click on two points and get the distance between them.
+By default the tool will measure in Planar mode.
+This is perfect for today’s uses, but as we start to work with larger areas, you may want to start using geodesic measurements to account for the curve of the earth.
+Next to the Mode drop-down, there is a drop-down to select what unit you would like to measure in.

-What is the distance between Beaverley and Buckhorn?
+a) What is the distance between Beaverley and Buckhorn?
+Report the value to the nearest km.

-You can also measure areas, by clicking the arrow below measure and choosing Measure Area, you can now make a series of points, double clicking to finish the selection and ArcGIS Pro will calculate the area surrounded by the area you make.
-Zoom into Ten Mile Lake near the South East corner of the map.
-And roughly measure the area of the lake.
+You can also measure areas by clicking the arrow below Measure and choosing Measure Area.
+With this, you can make a series of points, double click to finish the selection, and ArcGIS Pro will calculate the area bounded by the shape you make.
+Zoom into Ten Mile Lake near the southeast corner of the map and roughly measure the area of the lake.

 Determining Map Sheet Names and Numbers

 There is a Provincial park northwest of Prince George called Eskers.
-Using the BC 20K Grid layer you added in ArcGIS Pro, identify the TRIM tiles corresponding to the features below.
+Using the BC 20K Grid layer we added earlier and the World Topographic base map, find Eskers and identify the TRIM tiles corresponding to the features below.

-How many 1:20,000 map sheets are needed to cover the Eskers provincial park?
+a) How many 1:20,000 map sheets are needed to cover Eskers Provincial Park?

-Which 1:20,000 map sheet (using the NTS naming convention for BC TRIM sheets) includes most of the city of Quesnel (south of PG by ~111km)
+b) Which 1:20,000 map sheet (using the NTS naming convention for BC TRIM sheets) includes most of the city of Quesnel (south of Prince George by ~111 km)?

 PG Map

-PG Map is a website using ESRI Geocortex, an application very similar to the portal for ArcGIS Pro we are using in this class (https://arc.gis.unbc.ca/portal) but with a bigger emphasis on publishing data to the public as opposed to within your oganization.
+PG Map is a website that uses ESRI Geocortex, an application very similar to the portal for ArcGIS Pro we are using in this class (https://unbc.maps.arcgis.com/) but with a bigger emphasis on publishing data to the public as opposed to within your organization.

 You can access PG Map here: